 5.4.2.
-Observe for bright fluorescing cells with characteristic morphology of R. solanacearum in the test windows of the test slides (see website http://forum.europa.eu.int/Public/irc/sanco/Home/main).
+Observe for bright fluorescing cells with characteristic morphology of R. solanacearum in the test windows (see website http://forum.europa.eu.int/Public/irc/sanco/Home/main).

 The fluorescence intensity must be equivalent to the positive control strain at the same antibody dilution.
 Cells with incomplete staining or with weak fluorescence must be disregarded.